Where: Segovia Campus of the University of Valladolid, Plaza de la Universidad, 1, Segovia (Spain)

 We encourage multi-method and theoretical approaches to audience research that explores the concept of mobile socialities as something concerned with not only fluidity and movement, or place and scale, but also the possibilities and barriers to being mobile.
 In such a way, the post-conference addresses the flow and stillness of digital technologies and our lived realities, and the power dynamics of emerging forms of the social in mobile times.

 The post-conference takes place at the Segovia Campus of the University of Valladolid on Friday 12th July 2019.
-A fee of 60 Euros covers food and beverages for the day.
+A fee of 20-50 Euros for participants and IAMCR members covers food and beverages for the day.
 There are regular high speed trains and buses from Madrid to Segovia; and local hotels ranging from 30-70 Euros per night.
 There are scholarships of 150 US dollars per person to cover the costs of registration, transportation and/or accommodation to support early-stage scholars from middle or low income countries.